 Somerville is a city located in Middlesex County, Massachusetts, just two miles north of Boston.
 Occupying slightly over 4 square miles, its population of 77,478 (as of the 2000 census) and a myriad of immigrants from all over the world make Somerville the most densely populated community in New England and one of the most ethnically diverse cities in the nation.
+Today, Somerville is home to an eclectic mix of young professionals, blue-collar families, college students, and recent immigrants.
 Rich in both history and culture, the city houses numerous intriguing sites, businesses, and restaurants for every style.

 Waltham, located in eastern Massachusetts, is a western suburb of Boston.
 Founded in 1636, incorporated into a town in 1738 and then into a city in 1884, Waltham is now a diverse community with various opportunities for living, education, work, and leisure.
 Historically Waltham is probably best known as the home of the Waltham Watch Factory, a pioneer company of the Industrial Revolution.
 Today the city is home to a wide variety of thriving businesses, restaurants, and two major institutions of higher learning, Bentley University and Brandeis University.

 Strategically located just six miles northwest of Boston in Middlesex County, Watertown enjoys the advantages of this metropolitan commercial, residential, and social community while maintaining its own local characteristics and unity.
-For many years the population of Watertown was greater than Boston. - The Perkins School for the Blind was charted in 1829 and moved to Watertown in 1912.
+For many years the population of Watertown was greater than Boston.
+Watertown is made up of six neighborhoods each with their own personalities: Bringham Historic District, East Watertown, Bemis, Watertown Square, Coolidge Square, and the West End.
+Watertown is bordered by the Charles River.
+Watertown is great for those who are looking for an easy commute to Boston as there are a number of bus stops.
+Watertown is also home to The Perkins School for the Blind was charted in 1829 and moved to Watertown in 1912.
 Henry Wadsworth Longfellow is buried in Watertown.

-Woburn has an unbeatable location with its easy accessibility to all points in New England, two interstate highways, and public transportation via bus, train, and commuter rail.
+Woburn has an unbeatable location, 9 miles north of Boston, with easy accessibility to all points in New England, two interstate highways, and public transportation via bus, train, and commuter rail.
 It is a community with a long tradition of civic participation, volunteerism, and a passion for sports & recreation.
+There are several parks, golf courses, and tennis courts in Woburn.
 A rich and diverse community, Woburn is a great place to live, work, retire, and raise a family.